 Oberlin OnCampus is featuring brief bios of faculty and staff members new to the campus community.
-New employees who have not completed the New Employee Information form that was included in their human resources packet can still submit information by e-mailing email@example.com.
+New employees who have not completed the New Employee Information form that was included in their human resources packet can still submit information by sending an email to firstname.lastname@example.org.
 Others who want to supplement the information they have already provided may do so by e-mail.

 Megan Kaes Long